JelleKerkstra/Sombra/README.md

 ## Built With

-* [EasyNetQ](https://github.com/EasyNetQ/EasyNetQ/wiki/Introduction) - The framewore used to interact wiht RabbitMQ
+* [EasyNetQ](https://github.com/EasyNetQ/EasyNetQ/wiki/Introduction) - The framework used to interact with RabbitMQ

 ## Authors